marq24/ha-tibber-pulse-local/README.md

 ### Step I: Install the integration

 #### Option 1: via HACS

 - Install [Home Assistant Community Store (HACS)](https://hacs.xyz/)
 - Add integration repository (search for "Tibber Pulse Local" in "Explore & Download Repositories")
 - Use the 3-dots at the right of the list entry (not at the top bar!) to download/install the custom integration - the latest release version is automatically selected.
 Only select a different version if you have specific reasons.
-- After you presses download and the process has completed, you must __Restart Home Assistant__ to install all dependencies
+- After you have pressed download and the process has completed, you must __Restart Home Assistant__ to install all dependencies
 - Setup the custom integration as described below (see _Step II: Adding or enabling the integration_)

 #### Option 2: manual steps